wp-plugins/sar-friendly-smtp/readme.txt

 * Respect fields modified by other plugins (i.e. Gravity Forms).
 * Option to enable debug mode (logs communication between WordPress and your SMTP server in PHP's error_log file, check [FAQ](https://wordpress.org/plugins/sar-friendly-smtp/faq/) for more details).
 * Uses WordPress settings API for settings page, making it secure by default.
+* Custom capability for settings access, so you can allow non administrator users to access to the settings page if you need it using [User Role Editor](https://wordpress.org/plugins/user-role-editor/) (or any other similar plugin).

 = Requirements =